 Investing in our common stock involves risks.
-You should read the section entitled "Risk Factors" beginning on page 21 of this prospectus for a discussion of the following and other risks that you should consider before investing in our common stock:
+See "Risk Factors" beginning on page 24 of this prospectus for a discussion of the following and other risks:

-• We are dependent upon our Manager, its affiliates and their key personnel and may not find a suitable replacement if the management agreement with our Manager is terminated or such key personnel are no longer available to us.

-- There are potential conflicts of interest in our relationship with our Manager and its affiliates, which could result in decisions that are not in the best interests of our stockholders, such as conflicts in allocating investments that may also be suitable for entities or accounts managed by Angelo, Gordon or in allocating time of officers and other employees between us and other operations or funds managed by Angelo, Gordon. - We are a new company with no operating history, and our Manager's senior management team has limited experience operating a REIT or a public company.
-Accordingly, we may not operate successfully or generate sufficient operating cash flows to make or sustain distributions to our stockholders. - We may not terminate or elect not to renew the management agreement, even in the event of our Manager's poor performance, without having to pay substantial termination fees. - We have not yet identified specific investments in our target assets.
-We may change our targeted class of investments without stockholder notice or consent. - There is no assurance that we will be able to make investments from time to time on favorable terms, or at all, which satisfy our investment strategy or otherwise generate attractive risk-adjusted returns. - Our failure to qualify as a REIT would result in higher taxes and reduced cash available for distribution to our stockholders and may have significant adverse consequences on the market price of our common stock. - Continuing to qualify for an exemption under the Investment Company Act imposes limits on our business.
+- We are dependent upon our Manager, its affiliates and their key personnel and may not find a suitable replacement if the management agreement with our Manager is terminated or such key personnel are no longer available to us. - There are potential conflicts of interest in our relationship with our Manager and its affiliates, which could result in decisions that are not in the best interests of our stockholders, such as conflicts in allocating investments that may also be suitable for entities or accounts managed by Angelo, Gordon or in allocating time of officers and other employees between us and other operations or funds managed by Angelo, Gordon. - We are a new company with no operating history, and our Manager's senior management team has limited experience operating a REIT or a public company.
+Accordingly, we may not operate successfully or generate sufficient operating cash flows to make or sustain distributions to our stockholders. - We may not terminate or elect not to renew the management agreement, even in the event of our Manager's poor performance, without having to pay substantial termination fees. - · We have not yet identified specific investments in our target assets.
+We may change our targeted class of investments without stockholder notice or consent. - There is no assurance that we will be able to make investments from time to time on favorable terms, or at all, which satisfy our investment strategy or otherwise generate attractive risk-adjusted returns. - Our failure to qualify as a REIT would result in higher taxes and reduced cash available for distribution to our stockholders and may have significant adverse consequences on the market price of our common stock. - · Continuing to qualify for an exemption under the Investment Company Act imposes limits on our business.

-Per share Total

-Public offering price \$ \$

-Underwriting discount(1) \$ \$

-Proceeds, to us, before expenses \$ \$
+Pe r snare Iotai Public offering price \$ 20.00 \$110,000,000 Underwriting discount(1) \$ 1.20 \$ 6,433,100 Proceeds, to us, before expenses \$ 20.00 \$110,000,000